writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### page-changed

 The `page-changed` event is fired by the RocketDocument Embedded UX once it receives a successful response from the RLBE, meaning that all answers were actually saved.
 This is useful if the RocketDocument is going to show a success message.
 It is also fired at the last question of the interview since the RocketDocument will receive a response from the RLBE indicating that all answers were saved.
-Below you can find the `page-changed` schema:
+Below, you can find the `page-changed` schema:

 ```javascript
    type: "page-changed"